 The dress code was as expected – classy Italian.
 Men in long casual-elegant trousers and shirt.
 Women in tight mini dresses or hotpants, paired with heels ranging from high to very high.

 No Latex, Lack & Leder or male tartan or Viking-style skirts – the standard outfit for many German clubs targeting an older crowd.

 With the clock approaching the wee hours, the dancefloor became fairly hot and the outfit even more minimal.
 Quite a few girls seemed as if they were openly supporting the free nipple movement.

 Meanwhile, the playrooms in the “maze” got quite busy too, with people all over each other both in the corridor or inside the rooms.
 That was quite a scene to witness!

 We could still at any time find at least a room free, so the ratio rooms/couples seemed pretty balanced.

 Once again, we enjoyed Istinto Club.
-We think of it as a great choice for a foreign couple visiting Lake Garda or Verona, curious to explore a good Italian swinger club.
+We think of it as a great choice for a foreign couple visiting Lake Garda or Verona, curious to explore a good Italian swinger club – since 2019 Istinto has even a profile on the big Joyclub community.
 With an entrance fee of 40 eur for couples – including two drinks but excluding the membership fee if it’s your first time – it’s good value for money.
 Entering as solo-man is three times more expensive, this probably explains the very limited number of singles guys.
 The price for solo-females is not even listed, as they are very rare in Italy.
 We assume they can enter for free or for a just a nominal fee.